scroll top

 “If after the first 3-6 months of dating, good communication, and expression of verbal and physical affection there is no spark the likelihood is that these two people do not, and will not, have sexual chemistry.
 It is a deal-breaker.”

 If your lover's story doesn't seem quite right, you can always run a background check to verify their employment, address, criminal, civil and marriage history.
-Our No. 1 recommendation is TruthFinder, with its A BBB rating, $1 trial.
+Our No. 1 recommendation is TruthFinder, with its A+ BBB rating and access to billions of public records.

 3 silent relationship red flags that are toxic